Phringe315/From-Within-Devlog/Index.md

 Next

-The next entry will focus on how I approached world “memory” without turning it into a grind or punishment system, and why several early designs failed outright.
+The next entry will focus on how I approached world “memory” without turning it into a grind or punishment systemt.